-Daryani's "Zamane-Ji-Lahar" (Tide of the Times) Scene 1 Scene 2 ,, Indian National Anthem The cast in "The Post Office " was as follows (in order of appearance) :--Madhav M. U. Malkani Esqr.
+Daryani's "Zamane-Ji-Lahar" (Tide of the Times) Scene 1 Scene 2 Indian National Anthem The cast in "The Post Office " was as follows (in order of appearance) :-Madhav M. U. Malkani Esqr.
 Physician M. P. Lakhani Esqr.
 Gaffar R. R. Kirpalani Esqr.
-Amal (Madhav's adopted boy) Miss D. I. Punwani Milkmaid Miss P. T. Irani Watchman R. B. Tahilramani Headman C. K. Bhojwani Flower-girl Miss L. N. Mansukhani King's Herald M. P. Lakhani Esqr.
-Anna Miss P. T. Irani Mariana Ivanova (The mother) Miss G. M. Mukhi Peter (Servant) B. D. Malhotra Pardosvky (Villain) D. C. Loda Nicolas Ivanovitch (The Convict) G. V. Bijour { B. S. Jeswani I. P. Sethi M. L. Kotak The Boarders Police Sergeant R. B. Tahilramani
+Amal (Madhav's adopted boy) Miss D. I. Punwani Milkmaid Miss P. T. Irani Watchman R. B. Tahilramani Headman C. K. Bhojwani Flower-girl Miss L. N. Mansukhani King Herald M. P. Lakhani Esqr.
+The cast in "The Return of the Convict" was the following :--Anna Miss P. T. Irani Mariana Ivanova (The mother) Miss G. M. Mukhi Peter (Servant) B. D. Malhotra Pardosvky (Villain) D. C. Loda Nicolas Ivanovitch (The Convict) G. V. Bijour { B. S. Jeswani I. P. Sethi M. L. Kotak The Boarders R. B. Tahilramani Police Sergeant A noteworthy feature of the Jubilee Drama was that feminine roles were

 A noteworthy feature of the Jubilee Drama was that feminine roles were played by girls and not by boys as heretofore.
 Miss D. I. Punwani played the part of a boy (Amal) in The Post Office and made a "hit".
 Prizes showered upon her.
 Mr. Bijour distinguished himself as the escaped convict, and gave interesting character sketches, also, proving his versatility as an actor and showing control over his facial muscles and vocal chords.
 Nearly everybody who played in that social play Zamane-Ji-lahar (Tide of the Times) played his part well, particularly Mr. C. K. Bhojwani who played the idiosyncratic and old fashioned paterfamilias to perfection.
 Mr. B. B. Shahani presented the members of his fake orchestra ("The Bugle Blowers") in a quick run-on speech that provoked laughter.
-But apart from Miss Punwani's superb performance the honours of the evening on both the days were with the Mukhis : Miss G. M. Mukhi kept up her reputation as a gifted elocutionist and "actor", while her brother Mr. P. M. Mukhi amused the audience with his Maurice Chevalier Skit, wherein as Percy Micky he tried to rob a silly woman, (his sister played that part), of the few rupees she had by offering to transfer her dead brother "Mister Gope" from Hell to Heaven provided she could satisfy the alleged greed of the deceased.
+But apart from Miss Punwani's superb performance the honours of the evening on both the days were with the Mukhis: Miss G. M. Mukhi kept up her reputation as a gifted elocutionist and "actor", while her brother Mr. P. M. Mukhi amused the audience with his Maurice Chevalier Skit, wherein as Percy Micky he tried to rob a silly woman, (his sister played that part), of the few rupees she had by offering to transfer her dead brother "Mister Gope" from Hell to Heaven provided she could satisfy the alleged greed of the deceased.
 The poor woman went on parting with all her available cash, but when there were only two feet which her dead brother had to cross before he could reach Heaven (for which he wanted two more rupees) she gave up the game in disgust saying "Let him be in Hell, if he is not able to jump even two feet".